 How to Make Pav Bhaji - Instant Pot Method

-Step 1: Saute Veggies
+Step 1: Sauté Veggies

-Step 2: Pressure Cook and mash with Spices
+Step 2: Pressure Cook and Mash with Spices

-Step 3: Cook the rolls or buns
+Step 3: Toast the Pav

 Pav Bhaji - Stovetop Method